 - Steroids such as Prednisone and Dexamethasone can reduce swelling and pain in joints, though long-term use can actually contribute to worsening symptoms.

-- A ketogenic diet has made such a difference in the lives of so many dogs suffering from pain.
-It is cost effective and seems to work better than most prescription drugs that come with a long list of side effects.
+- A ketogenic diet has made a difference in the lives of many dogs suffering from pain.
+It’s cost effective and may work better than several prescription drugs that come with a long list of side effects.